 Advanced Diploma in Integrative Psychotherapy

 The UKCP holds the largest register of British professional psychotherapists, it list practitioner who meet its rigorous standards and training requirements.
 I am accredited by the UKCP and work within its Ethical Standards and Code of Practice.

-I am also a committee member of the Oxford Psychotherapy Society.
+I am also a member of the Oxford Psychotherapy Society.